whamsy/biblioteca-italiana/README.md

 * beautifulsoup4==4.7.1
 * scikit_learn==0.20.3

-For convenience these have also been listed in the 'requirements.txt' file which can be used to [install the packages directly](https://pip.pypa.io/en/stable/user_guide/).
+For convenience these have also been listed in the 'requirements.txt' file.
+These can be installed directly using ```pip install -r requirements.txt```.

 ### Project Motivation